 The miracles and pilgrimages commenced during the 16th century when Our Lady first appeared to a crippled milk vendor requesting a drink for the Baby Jesus.
 The boy obliged but later found his milk pail was full to overflowing even after the Baby Jesus was fed.

-Around the same time a Portuguese ship was being lashed by a severe cyclonic storm in the near by Bay of Bengal.
-The sailors placed their trust in Our Lady who safely brought them ashore to Vailankanni, and in thanksgiving a small chapel was built.
+Around the same time, a Portuguese ship was being lashed by a severe cyclonic storm in the nearby Bay of Bengal.
+The sailors placed their trust in Our Lady, who safely brought them ashore to Vailankanni, and in thanksgiving, a small chapel was built.
 In 1962 the Church raised the Shrine to the status of a Minor Basilica.
-Pope John Paul II designated Vailankanni as the Shrine for Annual World Day of Prayer for the Sick for February 11th 2002.
+Pope John Paul II designated Vailankanni as the Shrine for the Annual World Day of Prayer for the Sick on February 11th 2002.

-The Statue of Our Lady of Vailankanni is Marian Valley was blessed by the Archbishop of Madras-Mylapore, who prayed for all Her Australian pilgrims.
+The Statue of Our Lady of Vailankanni at Marian Valley was blessed by the Archbishop of Madras-Mylapore, who prayed for all Her Australian pilgrims.